micllynn/pychecksum/README.md

 ```

+Note that `rm_folders_if_integrity_bad` will automatically remove the folders that
+have failed the checksum calculation (with a prompt), for ease of resynchronization.
+(This can be turned off, as can `ask_before_rm=True`.)

-The `output` contains a more granular list of checksum verification for each file:
+The `output` contains more granular details on the checksums:
 ```
 print(output.paths)
 >> {'/localdrive/folder_original': False}  # indicates this fodler failed the checksum calc.